-Chokecherry has a bitter flavor and should only be used in small amounts for short period of times.
+Chokecherry has a bitter flavor and should only be used in small amounts for short periods of time.

-Citrus woods like lemon or orange have a moderate smoke that gives a light fruity flavor that is milder than apple or cherry.
+Citrus woods such as lemon or orange have a moderate smoke that gives a light fruity flavor milder than apple or cherry.

 Cottonwood is very mild in flavor and should be used with stronger flavored woods.
 Avoid green wood.